-It's not that I like to fight or anything.
-I'm not all balls-out, guns-blazing, I-will-CUT-you!
+Those who hate conflict will avoid it like the plague, but I'm not one of those people.
+It's not that I like to fight, balls-out, guns-blazing, I-will-CUT-you.
 I just happen to believe that conflict is inevitable, necessary, healthy, and not inherently indicative of battle lines drawn, Us vs. Them, or all-out-war.
 My life is full of people with whom I disagree about a million things, and we manage to love each other all the same.

 Whenever Christians get to disagreeing, as we're wont to do, someone inevitably waves the "UNITY!" banner, imploring folks to pipe down and get along.
 This is understandable, to a certain degree.
 We are supposed to be known by our love and what-not.